Stuycs-K/final-project-4-liu-lucia-zhu-ivy/WORKLOG.md

 Worked on Grid class; Coded spawnBlocks, which takes a random tetromino from a "bag" (represented by the ArrayList toSpawn) and sets the instance variable curr to said tetromino.

+### date 6/2/24

+Worked on Grid class; ran into a couple of problems, such as slow speed when the fall() mechanics is implemented, plus the trail that the tetromino leaves behind as it falls.
+Currently trying to incorporate tetrominos into the grid once they reach the bottom.
+Also trying to change the 2D array to an ArrayList of arrays.

 ## GROUP MEMBER 2 (IVY ZHU)